Soumya2024/Soumya2024/README.md

 - 👨‍💻 All of my projects are available at [https://soumya2024.github.io/PortFolio_project/](https://soumya2024.github.io/PortFolio_project/)

 - 📝 I regularly write articles on [https://www.linkedin.com/newsletters/7115745692236582912/](https://www.linkedin.com/newsletters/7115745692236582912/)

-- 💬 Ask me about **Software Developer with an emphasis in Python and Web Development.
-Dedicated to implementing new strategies and improving features of application.
-An Experienced software engineer with a passion for developing innovative programs that expedite the efficiency and effectiveness of organizational success.my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
-Also an open-source enthusiast and maintainer Proficient in C/C++, JAVA, GIT, AWS, and SQL**

 - 📫 How to reach me **chandra02102000@gmail.com. || sp.soumyachandra@gmail.com**